 Cross back over to the western side of the CA-111 to explore the Chino Canyon and Little Tuscany Estates.
-Look for the 1951 Edward Fickett-designed Alexander-May House, built for George Alexander, co-owner of the construction company bearing his last name.
+Note, if you go via 2311 N Indian Canyon N Drive, you might be able to glimpse a little of the Neutra-designed Grace Miller House from the street (or just Airbnb the home if you have the budget), en route.
+Once over the west side of N Palm Canyon Dr, look for the 1951 Edward Fickett-designed Alexander-May House, built for George Alexander, co-owner of the construction company bearing his last name.

 Be sure to stop by Neutra’s masterful Kaufmann House built in 1946 – you know the one from THOSE Slim Aaron pics entitled “Poolside Gossip” by the pool, the very definition of glamour.
 Yes, if Kaufmann sounds familiar, he is the same department store mogul for who Frank Lloyd Wright-designed Fallingwater in Pennsylvania.

-Finally, you can see just how timeless these Desert Modern designs through the three new builds of a Hugh Kaptur design in the appropriately named “Kaptur Court.”
-Mr Kaptur is 88 years old and still active in the Palm Springs architecture scene as of July 2019.
+Finally, you can see just how timeless these Desert Modern designs are through the three new builds of a Hugh Kaptur design, in the appropriately named “Kaptur Court.”
+Mr Kaptur is almost 90 years old and still active in the Palm Springs architecture scene as of July 2019.